 Woodpeckers have hard, pointed beaks, with incredibly long tongues and thick, shock-absorbing skulls.
 These traits make them particularly well adapted for excavating cavities for nesting and roosting, territorial drumming, and hunting for insects and sap.

-Woodpeckers are especially well designed for their tree living lifestyle as their feet are specially adapted with two toes pointing forward and two toes pointing to the rear with sharp pointed claws that are used for scaling up and down tree trunks.
-Woodpeckers also have a short, stiff tail that props them up when climbing.
+Woodpeckers are especially well designed for their tree-living lifestyle as their feet are specially adapted with two toes pointing forward and two toes pointing to the rear with sharp pointed claws that are used for scaling up and down tree trunks.
+Woodpeckers also have short, stiff tail that props them up when climbing.